 - Avoid discussions with insurance adjusters: Upon filing a claim with your insurance company, an adjuster will call you to ask more questions about the incident.
 We recommend avoiding any conversations with the adjuster until after you hire a lawyer.
 You don’t want to say anything, whether intentionally or accidentally, that would implicate fault.

 - Consult with a Utah personal injury attorney: Last but not least, you need to lawyer up.
-Be sure to hire a lawyer who specializes in the particular type of case you’re dealing with.
-For instance, don’t hire an attorney who specializes in truck accidents if you were involved in a birth injury.
+Be sure to hire a lawyer who focuses on the particular type of case you’re dealing with.
+For instance, don’t hire a truck accident attorney if you were involved in a birth injury.
 Your lawyer will help you gather evidence, build a strong case, negotiate for a fair settlement, and take your case to court if necessary.

 Compensation You Can Expect